UdaraAmarathunga-ANU/Med_evolution_megaflood/README.md

 2. Evolving Phase - Computes salt removal and basin evolution of eMed in the flood aftermath

-In a sensitivity test, we address a rival hypothesis - Refilling of a almost-filled Mediterranean.
+In a sensitivity test, we address a rival hypothesis - Refilling of an almost-filled Mediterranean.

 There are 14 scripts in total (10 for basin refilling & evolution, 1 for post-flood evolution, 3 for the sensitivity test)